-In the Department of Public Health, Infectious Disease Section, this class is accountable for directing public health programs for the prevention and control of infectious and other diseases.
+In the Department of Public Health, Infectious Diseases Section this class is accountable for directing public health programs for the prevention and control of infectious and other diseases.

-Receives administrative or executive direction from a Public Health Branch Chief or other administrator of higher grade.
+Receives administrative direction from a Public Health Branch Chief or other administrative official of higher grade.

-Supervises Supervising Epidemiologists, Physicians and other staff assigned to the Infectious Diseases Section; provides technical guidance to investigators assigned to regional offices and local health jurisdictions.
+Directs Supervising Epidemiologists, Physicians and other staff assigned to section; provides technical guidance to investigators assigned to regional offices and local health jurisdictions.